Symmetric mutations algebras in the context of sub-cluster algebras: Symmetric mutation sub-algebras

 \end{thm}

-The main purpose of Lemma 3.6 is to characterise the notion of unbounded and pre-unbounded quivers introduced in Definition 3.4.
-Which would help to develop a technique to use in predicting the future of a given quiver $Q$; that is whether $Q$ will develop an infinite mutation type quiver by applying sequences of mutations or not. \begin{lem} For a quiver $Q$, the following are equivalent
+The main purpose of Lemma 3.6 is to characterise the notion of unbounded and pre-unbounded quivers introduced in Definition 3.4 Part 4.
+Which would help to develop a technique to use in predicting the future of a given quiver $Q$; that is whether $Q$ will develop an infinite mutation type quiver or not. \begin{lem} For a quiver $Q$, the following are equivalent

 \begin{enumerate} \item [(1)] $Q$ is of an infinite mutation type. \item [(2)] There is a rooted path $P(Q)$, such that the set of weights $\{\omega(Q'); Q' \in P(Q) \}$ is unbounded. \item [(3)] There is a quiver $Q'\in [Q]$ which contains pre-unbounded subquiver. \item [(4)] There is a quiver $Q'\in [Q]$ which contains a $3$-cycle that is not isosceles. \end{enumerate}